 Again, this depends on the contractors you choose to hire.
 In most cases, a flat rate is charged for labour (usually £100-150 per day).
 Many contractors will charge a flat fee if doing an entire home installation.
 In addition to this, the price of underlay and the new carpeting you choose should be calculated into this rate.
 Prices vary greatly depending on the style of carpeting which is chosen for the home.

-More often than not, word of mouth and online reviews are a great way to compare fitters as well as services should as MyJobQuote.co.uk.
+More often than not, word of mouth and online reviews are a great way to compare fitters as well as services such as MyJobQuote.co.uk.
 This will help you choose a qualified team, and one which will guarantee the work they perform in your home when fitting and laying new carpet down.